 - Get advice on suitable pain relief medicines.

-- Apply heat with a heat pad, which may relieve neck stiffness and pain.
+- Apply a heat pad or ice pack, which may relieve neck stiffness and pain.

 And to reduce your chances of future episodes of neck pain, you can: